 Forward this email to at least 5 friends

 And stay connected.
-The state legislature will convene next week and Governor McCrory.
-As a Public School Friend we will keep you informed of upcoming events and opportunities to make your voice heardFacebook and s.
+The state legislature will convene next week and Governor McCrory proposed a new framework May 7 to raise teacher pay.
+As a Public School Friend, we will keep you informed of upcoming events and opportunities to make your voice heard.
+Please “Like” our Facebook page and sign up for regular email update.

 I hope you will join me in this effort and at the Government Center on June 11th at 4 p.m. to rally around Charlotte-Mecklenburg Schools employees.
 I will keep you informed of details as we get closer to that date.
 Thank you for joining me, and so many other Public School Friends, to make a difference in Charlotte-Mecklenburg!